-Ethiopian Calendar is an online Ge'ez calendar converter and blog.
-It features an interactive Ethiopia calendar widget and information about important Ethiopian dates, public holidays, Orthodox Tewahedo fasting dates.
+Ethiopian Calendar is an online Ge'ez calendar and blog.
+It features an interactive Ethiopia calendar converter and information about important Ethiopian dates, public holidays, Orthodox Tewahedo fasting dates.
 Read more

 Ethiopian Calendar Today